 Section C.17: IC Notice Procedures

-After the FDEP has issued its letter confirming approval of the recommended conditional closure, and in any case prior to FDEP approval of the IC, notice and a 30-day opportunity to comment on the conditional closure proposal is provided in Rule 62-780.220 in the following manner:
+After FDEP has issued its letter confirming approval of the recommended conditional closure, and prior to FDEP approval of the IC, notice and a 30-day opportunity to comment on the conditional closure proposal must be provided pursuant to Rule 62-780.220(7), F.A.C.
+As set forth in the rule, notice is to be given by regular mail to:

+local governments with jurisdiction over the property where the contaminated site is located.
+These include city (if applicable), the county, and the water management district;

+owners of real property subject to the IC.
+If the real property owner is a Florida entity, or a foreign entity qualified to do business in Florida, to the registered agent for the entity as identified on Sunbiz; otherwise, to the address for the owner, if known, or otherwise as provided on the County Property Appraiser’s website;

-Notice by regular mail - to local governments with jurisdiction over the property where the contaminated site is located, and to real property owners and resident or business tenants of property subject to the IC.
-In lieu of mailing, where there are multiple residences, businesses or tenants on any property subject to the proposed IC, the PRSR may publish a Notice of Intent to Approve Use of Institutional Controls.
-See Attachment 19, Attachment 20, Attachment 21, Attachment 22, and Attachment 23; and
+residents or business tenants on the property subject to the IC; provided however, where there are multiple residents, businesses or tenants on any property subject to the proposed IC, the PRSR may publish a Notice of Intent to Approve Use of Institutional Controls.
+See Attachment 19, , Attachment 21, Attachment 22, and Attachment 23; and

-Encumbrance Notice - to existing mortgage holders, holders of recorded leases and easement or other encumbrance holders identified in the Title Report, by notice made by the owner to the interest holder if the IC limitations or restrictions could impact ("materially conflict with") the encumbrance holder's interest.
-See above discussion under the Title Section and Attachment 9, and particularly under "Owner's Notice to Existing Encumbrance Holders".
+Any party holding a materially affected encumbrance in the area subject to the IC.
+Encumbrance holders include existing mortgage holders, holders of recorded leases and easement or other encumbrance holders identified in the Title Report.
+The notice should be made by the owner to the encumbrance holder if the IC limitations or restrictions could materially affect the encumbrance holder's interest.
+If the recorded encumbrance specifies the address and requirements for notice (e.g., format, delivery method, required cc’s, etc.), then notice should be provided in accordance with the written requirements of the recorded encumbrance, as well as by mail to the registered agent for the entity as identified in Sunbiz, however such requirements do not replace or supersede the requirements under section 62-780.220(7), F.A.C.
+See section C.10 Title Report and C.11 Owner’s Notice to Existing Encumbrance Holders of the ICPG and Attachments 9A – 9F of the ICPG.

-Under Chapter 62-780, F.A.C., notice is to be given within 30 days of FDEP’s approval of the recommendation for conditional closure.
-Site/project managers should bring this notice requirement to the owners’ attention early in the process because owners are often anxious to obtain the conditional SRCO due to pending real estate transactions or bank financing, and they may be frustrated to learn they have to give this notice and wait another 30 days for comments if notice was not already given.
+Under Chapter 62-780, F.A.C., notice is to be given at least 30 days prior to FDEP’s formal approval of the recommendation for conditional closure, but may be provided earlier, to allow for comments pursuant to notice.
+FDEP site managers should bring this notice requirement to the owners’ attention early in the process because owners are often interested in obtaining the CSRCO quickly due to pending real estate transactions or bank financing.
+The requirement for a 30-day comment period after notice is given can result in delays of business activities if owners are unaware of it.

-The site/project manager shall send a copy of the FDEP’s conditional closure approval to any party who provides comments to the FDEP or requests a copy.
+The site manager shall send a copy of FDEP’s conditional closure approval to any party who provides comments to FDEP or requests a copy of the closure approval.